RISC-V: Design

+Unlike other academic designs which are typically optimized only for simplicity of exposition, the designers intended that the RISC-V instruction set be usable for practical computers.
+As of June 2019, version 2.2 of the user-space ISA and version 1.11 of the privileged ISA are frozen, permitting software and hardware development to proceed.
+The user-space ISA, now renamed the Unprivileged ISA, was updated, ratified and frozen as version 20191213.
+An external debug specification is available as a draft, version 0.13.2.

 Register sets

-RISC-V has 32 (or 16 in the embedded variant) integer registers, and, when the floating-point extension is implemented, separate 32 floating-point registers.
+RISC-V has 32 integer registers (or 16 in the embedded variant), and when the floating-point extension is implemented, an additional 32 floating-point registers.
 Except for memory access instructions, instructions address only registers.

 The first integer register is a zero register, and the remainder are general-purpose registers.
 A store to the zero register has no effect, and a read always provides 0.
 Using the zero register as a placeholder makes for a simpler instruction set.